example42/Example42-tutorials/slides/PuppetTutorial/10_Modules.md

   (Sourced files, instead, are retrieved from the puppetmaster during catalog application)

-# Principes behind a Reusable Module
+# Principles behind a Reusable Module

   Data Separation